jalik/meteor-jalik-ufs/README.md

 ## Plugins

+In this documentation, I am using the `UploadFS.store.Local` store which saves files on the filesystem.
-As the package is modular, you can add support for custom stores and even create one, it's easy.
+But since the package is modular, you can install other stores or even create your own store.

 * [UploadFS.store.Local](https://github.com/jalik/jalik-ufs-local)
 * [UploadFS.store.GridFS](https://github.com/jalik/jalik-ufs-gridfs)